CONTEST INFORMATION (posted 2/19/25)

 ENSEMBLES

 Ensembles must be standard number and instrumentation (flute quartet, brass quintet, etc.).
 There is no mixing and matching of instruments – the ensemble must be exactly what the composer/arranger has called for in the composition.
 Duets are not allowed for Jenks High School band students so ensembles must be at least three members.
 Smaller ensembles are highly recommended.
 They are easier to coordinate and establish consistency.
 Larger ensembles are also encouraged, but may need the guidance of a director for proper organization, rehearsals, and performances.
+Odd combination of instruments are not recommended (and may not be entered) as there may be limited literature - both in quantity and quality.
 See below for a list of standard type ensembles*.

 Students wanting to participate in ensembles should choose wisely the members who will be in their ensemble.
 A good ensemble member is reliable, available to consistently practice, responsible for their part, academically eligible, and should be similar in ability level with other members and/or the demand of the music.
 Students may not duplicate or be in two of the same kind of ensemble (for example – a student can be in a clarinet trio and a clarinet quartet, but they cannot be in two clarinet quartets).